 While there are plenty of fancy options for eliminating smells from your room, the best way is to keep your atmosphere top-notch and use a carbon filter and inline fan.
 This will get you the best results with the least amount of investment and work.

 If you want help combatting the odors in your growing space, check out our complete ventilation and odor control kits.
+Or, read up on our year-end review of the best inline fans for grow tents & rooms.
+We have options for every type of grow.

 These will give you the most bang for your buck, and help you keep your growing space healthy and discreet.